visgl/deck.gl/docs/layers/polygon-layer.md

 "horizontal" lines closing the top and bottom polygons and a vertical line (a "strut") for each vertex on the polygon.

-**Remarks:**

-* These lines are rendered with `GL.LINE` and will thus always be 1 pixel wide.
-* Wireframe and solid extrusions are exclusive, you'll need to create two layers with the same data if you want a combined rendering effect.
-* This is only effective if the `extruded` prop is set to true.
+Requires the `extruded` prop to be true.

 ##### `lineWidthScale` (Boolean, optional)